 - Optional – a testimonial from a person with whom you have hunted who can confirm that you do hunt and is safe with firearm (or do sports-shooting with).

-As everything in life, neatness and preciseness counts a lot of marks in the eyes of the evaluator – submit a neat and decently binded and complete set of documents – its our experience that this already makes a good impression.
+As everything in life, neatness and preciseness counts a lot of marks in the eyes of the evaluator – submit a neatly bound and complete set of documents – it’s our experience that this already makes a good impression.

 Make a copy of your full application – applications get lost – then you can furnish a duplicate as you have the receipt to prove that you handed in your original application.

 What you must make certain to obtain from the DFO

 A receipt proving that you have paid the relevant amounts as this also proves that you have handed in your application.